 What do you do at SIM UK?

-I am Lead Mobiliser and Safeguarding Lead, and I’ve been with the Mobilisation team for about five 1/2 years.
+I am Lead Mobiliser and Safeguarding Lead, and I’ve been with the Mobilisation team for about five-and-a-half years.

 What does your job look like day-to-day?